padosory5/StudyMate/README.md

 ## Functions

-- finding friend or study groups
+- finding friend or study groups :x:
-- Study locations that can be shared
+- Study locations that can be shared :x:
-- Professor/teacher rating or recommendation for each class
+- Professor/teacher rating or recommendation for each class :x:
-- Discussion forums about the exams or hw
+- Discussion forums about the exams or hw :x:
-- Calendar Sharing  (todolist sharing)
+- Calendar Sharing  (todolist sharing) :x:
-- User adds classes to profile to generate feed
+- User adds classes to profile to generate feed :x:

+:heavy_check_mark: : fully operating :warning: : in progress :x: : not operating
 ---------------------------------------------------------------------